KTWangster/burger/README.md

 ### Overview

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+Following the MVC design pattern; use Node and MySQL to query and route data in your app, Handlebars to generate your HTML.

-### Important

-Be sure to utilize the [MYSQL Heroku Deployment Guide](../Supplemental/MySQLHerokuDeploymentProcess.pdf) in order to deploy your assignment.

 ### Before You Begin